SecuraBV/Timeroast/README.md

 Two scripts are included:

 - `timeroast/timeroast.py`: given a DC domain name or IP, will attempt to get 'NTP hashes' of the computer/trust accounts in the domain by enumerating RID's.
-Requires root privileges in order to be able to receive NTP responses.
-Requires root in order to be able to listen on port 123.
 - `timeroast/timecrack.py`: performs a simple, unoptimized, dictionary attack on the results of `timeroast.py`.

 Hashcat [will add support for Timeroast hashes](https://github.com/hashcat/hashcat/issues/3629) as hash type 31300.
 Currently, it's already available in the [beta release](https://hashcat.net/beta/).